EliAndrewC/l7r/setting/l7r.md

 Here's a little more information from my notes on Spirit Encounters, which I hope will help provide context for future work when I ask you to help me generate content.

 Spirit encounters are divided into "scenes".
 Much like scenes from a dream, the PCs will usually understand where they are and have some sense of what's happening around them, even if they don't remember how they specifically arrived in their current location or how they could get back to it later.
-Scenes are divided into rounds - sometimes a scene will last until an objective is completed, an other times a scene will last for a predefined number of rounds.
+Scenes are divided into rounds - sometimes a scene will last until an objective is completed, or other times a scene will last for a predefined number of rounds.

 Every character takes a single action each round.
 In the first round of a scene, each PC chooses a single physical ring: Water, Fire, Earth, or Air.
 The round progresses through those rings in that order.
 Spirit encounters are turbulent, and PCs take ongoing damage as the encounter continues, though this damage depends on which Ring is chosen.